glromeo/esbuild-sass-plugin/README.md

 ```typescript
 async (css:string, resolveDir:string?) => string
 ```
-It's function which will be invoked before passing the css to esbuild or wrapping it in a module.
+It's a function which will be invoked before passing the css to esbuild or wrapping it in a module.\
-It can be used to do postcss processing and/or to create modules
+It can be used to do **postcss** processing and/or to create **modules** like in the following examples.

 #### PostCSS
 The simplest use case is to invoke PostCSS like this: